<i>Coprosma grandifolia</i>(Coprosma grandifolia) hero image

 Regional Suitability

-City suitability for White maire
+City suitability for Coprosma grandifolia

 City Climate Suitability

-Auckland Ideal
+Auckland High

-Wellington Ideal
+Wellington High

-Christchurch Ideal
+Christchurch Medium

-Natural Habitat
+Plant Habitat

-Kanono ( Coprosma grandifolia ) is a versatile species found throughout the North and South Islands of New Zealand, thriving in a variety of sheltered, moist environments.
+Kanono (Coprosma grandifolia) is a versatile species found throughout the North and South Islands of New Zealand, thriving in a variety of sheltered, moist environments.
 It is a common understorey shrub or small tree in lowland to montane forests, often favouring shady gullies, stream banks, and forest margins where the soil is consistently damp but well-drained.
 Its natural range extends from coastal forests right up to the cloud forests at higher altitudes (up to 1000 meters), demonstrating its adaptability to different light levels and temperature ranges.
 While it prefers the dappled light of the forest floor, it can also be found in more open, disturbed areas such as along the edges of tracks and roads, particularly in regions with high rainfall.
 This adaptability makes it a resilient and widespread component of New Zealand's native ecosystems.

 Growing Requirements